FreeTAKTeam/FreeTakServer/README.md

 Welcome to the TakFreeServer git repository.

-TAKFreeServer is a Python3 implemnentation of the TAK Server for devices like CivTAK , WinTak and ITak, it is cross-platform and is only dependent on python stdlib libraries.
+TAKFreeServer is a Python3 implemnentation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform and is only dependent on python stdlib libraries.
+## Use cases
 It intend to support all the major use cases of the original TAK server.
 ![the domain model with all the know objects used by CIVTAK/ wintak](https://github.com/Tapawingo/TAKlib/blob/master/docs/FreeTakServer%20specs/FreeTak%20Use%20Case%20model.png?raw=true)

 ## Community